-How can I treat a chipped or broken tooth at home until I can get in to see my dentist?
+How can I treat a chipped or broken tooth at home?

 Will my dental insurance cover cosmetic dental procedures?